mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 If you're really interested in what happens behind the scenes of this function check out [PyImageSearch's](https://www.pyimagesearch.com/2017/11/06/deep-learning-opencvs-blobfromimage-works/) blog post.

-Now we pass in that blob information by setting it as an input and then having the model and saving our results to tha ```layerOutputs``` variable
+Now we pass in that blob information by setting it as an input and then having the model and saving our results to the ```layerOutputs``` variable

 ## Storing results
 For the next portion, we'll want to store our results so when we print our results, we'll have that information handy